Xin-Bu/SQL_Python_Google_big_query/README.md

 # Selected SQL files
 This is a collection of my selected SQL files.

-This project includes three SQL samples from my Applied Data Analytics course, a core course from my Master of Science in Business Analytics program at the University of Montana.
+This project includes three sets of SQL queries.
 The dataset has a total of 38,838 rows and five tables.
 The five tables are: date_hour, department_date, departments, owner_spend_date, and owners.
 The variables in each table are listed as below:

 | table_name | variable_1 | variable_2 | variable_3 | variable_4 | variable_5 |